Blog

 The Retina

 The retina converts the surrounding image into electrical impulses.
-Like camera film or, for our millennial generation, a light sensor in a camera, it adjusts for the proper amount of light, then transfers this information into electrical singles that it sends to the brain
+Like camera film or, for our millennial generation, a light sensor in a camera adjusts for the proper amount of light, then transfers this information into electrical signals that it sends to the brain.

 Just like the neurons in the brain, the retina contains layers of nerve cells interconnected by synapses.
 Some of these cells are light-sensing cells and are called photoreceptor cells, which convert light into electrical signals